SCLorentz/webChat/README.md

 tmp: deno run ./src/frontend/scripts/ts/main.ts

-## fix errors with gcc at the devcontainer!
+## Bundle RS to WASM and JS

 cargo build --target wasm32-unknown-unknown --release --target-dir=./src/frontend/scripts/web <-- use this to create wasm

-GOARCH=386 GOOS=linux go build main.go <-- use this to run the server

 There are some problems with 'wasm-pack', don't use it

+## Bundle TS to JS

+**for now I will use js (again), cause the output file 'bundle.js' has over 76MB of size idk why**

+deno compile --allow-read --allow-net --config tsconfig.json --output=./src/frontend/scripts/js/bundle.js ./src/frontend/scripts/ts/index.ts

+- Compile all the TS files into one JS file
+- Remove comments

+## Run the server

+GOARCH=386 GOOS=linux go build main.go